 The innovation and response to coronavirus of the SME market across the whole region was therefore a key factor in helping Greater Lincolnshire industries both survive and support local the economy post-pandemic.

 Recognising the importance of SMEs in supporting the region’s economy to survive the coronavirus pandemic, the university’s project team decided to realign its focus away from the larger employers and towards providing business support to SMEs.

-Historically, larger organisation would have existing policies in place for engaging students for work experience, placements and recruitment programmes.
+Historically, larger organisations would have existing policies in place for engaging students for work experience, placements and recruitment programmes.
 In the changing economy, small businesses moving into new markets or delivering new products may have need for short term support in various skill areas which students can provide.